 With cashback sites, you sign up for free, then click through them to buy something or get financial products.
 They get paid for sending traffic and give some of this cash to you.
 Some people make £100s a year.

 Never let the cashback dictate where you spend or what prezzies you buy.
 Focus on the cheapest deal, then see if cashback's available.
 Full explanation in Top Cashback Sites.

 Free message from Santa

 Important message from Santa: "No need to pay for letters from me, my elves and I have arranged them for free (ho, ho, ho)."

-While you've missed this year's deadline for letters, see the Free Santa Letter and Video guide for a nifty website that, with a few personal details, will create a personalised video message.
+While you've missed this year's deadline for letters, see the Free Santa Letter and Video guide for a nifty site that, with a few personal details, creates a personalised video message.

 Chat to family and friends for free via the web

-Yet for web to phone, don't believe the Skype hype: calling overseas mobiles and landlines is much cheaper if you use special numbers.
+Yet for web to phone, don't believe the Skype hype: calling overseas mobiles and landlines is usually much cheaper if you use special numbers.
 Our free International CallChecker finds the cheapest number for each country from landlines.
 Many countries are just 0.5p/min.